 Historical Roots and Cultural Significance

 Similarly, in Ayurveda, the ancient Indian system of medicine, abdominal massage is used to stimulate digestion, relieve constipation, and balance the doshas (energetic forces).
-Ayurvedic practitioners often use specific herbal oils during the massage to enhance its therapeutic effects.
+And ayurvedic practitioners often use specific herbal oils during the massage to enhance its therapeutic effects.
 These traditional practices highlight the long-standing recognition of the abdomen's importance in overall health and well-being.

 Benefits of Abdominal Massage for Digestion